Bachelor of Commerce

 Courses from Commerce or other degrees

 Normally you can complete the two degrees in five years, but some degree combinations may take longer.
+If you are considering a double degree you should get advice from a UC Business School Student Advisor or the Liaison Office.

 Find out more information about Double degrees.